Marcelxy/bmi_calculator/README.md

 Output: Your BMI and perfect BMI Value for your age.

+## Functionality

+- Users can calculate his/her BMI Value (in metric and english).
+- Users can see his/her perfect BMI Value.

 ## What I learned / improved in this project

 - Dart concepts.